buinak/SuperSimpleStockMarket/README.md

 This project is the deliverable for the take-home assignment by JP Morgan -- "Super Simple Stock Market".

-The PDF describing the precise requirements is bundled together and can be found in the root folder of the project.

 ### Assumptions

 Stock ticker price is calculated in a simple manner -- stock data service will return either